grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 ### Protocol Buffers JSON Mapping

-It is worth mentioning how k6 handles requests/messages.
-First, it tries to marshal the request/message into a JSON.
-Then k6 uses the [protojson](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) package for encoding/decoding to Protobuf message.
+It's important to note how k6 handles requests and messages.
+First, it tries to marshal the request/message in JSON format.
+Then, k6 uses the [protojson](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) package to encode or decode to a Protobuf message.

-The limitation of that is that the object that you passed as a request/message should be serializable, so unfortunately, structs like `Map` won't fit.
+A limitation during this process is that the object you pass as a request/message must be serializable.
+That means structs like `Map` don't work.

 The benefit of using `protojson` is the canonical JSON encoding support.
 The [Protocol Buffers documentation](https://protobuf.dev/programming-guides/proto3/#json) describes this mapping.